sbarylo/ps1/nutanix/era/readme.md

-PS scripts for Nutanix Era
+PS scripts for Nutanix Era.
+Please report any bugs and improvements.